SarpongAbasimi/EventStore/README.md

 The event is then published to a `kafka-topic` which is then consumed by a Kafka consumer and indexed into an elasticSearch index.

+# How to start the application
+- `Option One ->` Open app in IntelliJ and click on the play button
+- From the root of the application `run` the `./testServer.sh` script
+- `Option two ->` Type in `sbt project eventStore`
+- Then type in `run` to start the server

+# To do
+- Configure app so that it can be run using sbt without specifying the project
+- When the app is run, docker compose is started automatically

 # TechStack

 - `cats-Effects`